-- As an Instructional Designer, I empower learners to succeed by building inclusive and accessible solutions that are effective, engaging, and enjoyable.
+- As an Instructional Designer, I empower learners to succeed, producing inclusive and accessible learning solutions that are fun.
+(Yes, accessible content can be fun!)

-- As an Advocate, I talk openly and unfiltered about my intersectional identities, tackling “taboo” topics, and leveraging the power of my lived experiences.
+- As an advocate for disability and accessibility, I talk openly and unfiltered about my intersectional identities, tackling “taboo” topics, and leveraging the power of my lived experiences.

 - As a Coach, I celebrate individuality, nurture a growth mindset, and empower my clients to realign with their intentions.

 It took decades to finally realize where I wanted to be professionally, and personally, and to find my perfect environment where I can flourish, along with helping others.

 I’ve worked in manufacturing (both in production and front-office roles), customer service, healthcare, human resources, and social services.
 I’m now working in instructional design/learning and development (L&D), as well as web development, human resource/L&D consulting, and DEIAB consulting.

 I’m obsessed with learning and bettering myself in any way I can and you’ll always find me attempting to learn some new skill.

 To see my full experience, please refer to my CV.

 Instead of simply sharing text, I’m sharing my happy face as I achieved my goals of being a first-generation college graduate and the first in my immediate family to obtain a graduate degree!

 Master of Education